Photo: Tyler Roemer.

 Whychus Canyon Preserve offers the following amenities:

-There is no drinking water or no trash removal services.
+No drinking water or trash removal services and shade is limited.
+Cell phone reception is limited.
 Snow may block access to the Preserve in the winter.

 Preserve guidelines